JHR1986/johnhenryroche-ms4-youngirishartists/README.md

 For this project you need to create a Stripe account for the checkout module, as well as an AWS account in order to store the static and media files (including all of the artwork, team and artists images).

-This project can be ran locally by completing the following steps.
-Note: I used Gitpod for development, so the following steps will be specific to Gitpod, but you can adjust them depending on your IDE.
+This project can be run locally by completing the following steps:
+(Note: I used Gitpod for development, so the following steps will be specific to Gitpod, but you can adjust them depending on your IDE).

-To clone the project:
+To clone the project you must complete the following steps:

 1. From the application's repository, click the "code" button and download the zip of the repository.
 Alternatively, you can also clone the repository using the following command in your terminal: